coquer/deploy-with-kustomize/README.md

-# deploy-with-kustomize
+# Deploy with kustomize

-A github action that will enable you to deploy an overlay to kubernetes
+A GitHub action that will enable you to deploy an overlay to kubernetes.

 Example usage:

 ```
       - name: deploy
-        uses: nuuday/deploy-with-kustomize@master <-- Or any other tagged version
+        uses: coquer/deploy-with-kustomize@v2
         with:
           registry: <-- private docker registry address
           images: |